8rents/hello-codespaces/README.md

 I also entered my GitHub repo and changed the version number to `0.0.1`.

 ## Creating a `.devcontainer` file

+Codespaces uses the devcontainer schema to create containers

+### devcontainer.json schemas

+- The base schema: schema describing all base properties as documented in the `devcontainer.json` reference.
+- The main schema: references the base schema, plus all schemas containing tool-specific properties.

+Here is the actual schema template that I would use to create new devcontainers: https://containers.dev/implementors/json_schema/
+Here is a reference to the json schema: https://containers.dev/implementors/json_reference/

 The `.devcontainer` file contains all of the information needed for the environment of your application.